o-ran-sc/nonrtric/docs/installation-guide.rst

            -f ics/docker-compose.yaml

 The example above is just an example to start some of the components.
-For more information on running and configuring the functions can be found in the Readme file in the "`docker-compose <https://gerrit.o-ran-sc.org/r/gitweb?p=nonrtric.git;a=tree;f=docker-compose>`" folder, and on the `wiki page <https://wiki.o-ran-sc.org/display/RICNR/Release+E+-+Run>`
+For more information on running and configuring the functions can be found in the Readme file in the "`docker-compose <https://gerrit.o-ran-sc.org/r/gitweb?p=nonrtric.git;a=tree;f=docker-compose>`__" folder, and on the `wiki page <https://wiki.o-ran-sc.org/display/RICNR/Release+E+-+Run>`_

 Install with Helm
 +++++++++++++++++

-Helm charts and an example recipe are provided in the `it/dep repo <https://gerrit.o-ran-sc.org/r/admin/repos/it/dep>`__, under "nonrtric".
+Helm charts and an example recipe are provided in the `it/dep repo <https://gerrit.o-ran-sc.org/r/admin/repos/it/dep>`_, under "nonrtric".
 By modifying the variables named "installXXX" in the beginning of the example recipe file, which components that will be installed can be controlled.
-Then the components can be installed and started by running the following comand:
+Then the components can be installed and started by running the following command:

       .. code-block:: bash